toofarm/shanecom/_content/posts/making-this-very-website.md

 Discounting the week of fruitless work on the WordPress version of my updated portfolio, it took only a week to put this website together.
 I wound up using a Forestry-GitHub-Next.js (FoGiNx?) stack, which remains lightweight and allows for rapid deployments.

 In addition to serving as an online hub for my work, this website has the added benefit of being fun to develop.
-I couldn't be happier with the results and I hope you fun taking a look around.
+I couldn't be happier with the results and I hope you have a good time taking a look around.